Fitness to Test Policy and FAQs

 What should I do if I am not fit to test due to minor illness/injury or minor personal circumstances?

-What should I do if I have sat my test but was not fit to test due to exceptional personal circumstances?
+What should I do if I have sat my test but was not fit to test due to exceptional personal or medical circumstances?